Eréndira (film)

 Eréndira is a 1983 drama film directed by Ruy Guerra.
 The film script was written by Gabriel García Márquez.
 The original script actually preceded his novella The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother published in 1972.
-The characters of Eréndira and her grandmother had already appeared briefly in his book One Hundred Years of Solitude (1967).
-Garcia Marquez' recreated the screenplay from memory (the original was lost) for Guerra's film.
+The characters of Eréndira and her grandmother had previously appeared in his book One Hundred Years of Solitude (1967).
+Garcia Marquez recreated the screenplay from memory (the original was lost) for the film.
 Guerra incorporated elements from another Garcia Marquez story ("Death Constant Beyond Love") to meet his narrative needs in the subplot of Senator Onésimo Sanchez.

 The film was an international coproduction involving Mexico, France and West Germany.
 It was shot in Spanish on locations in San Luis Potosi, Veracruz, Zacatecas and in studios in Mexico.
 It was entered into the 1983 Cannes Film Festival and was selected as the Mexican entry for the Best Foreign Language Film at the 56th Academy Awards, but was not accepted as a nominee.

 Plot

-Eréndira, a teenaged girl, lives with her eccentric grandmother in a vast, gloomy house in a windswept desert region.
-Exploited by her grandmother, Eréndira must work all day long doing house chores, until she sleepwalks due to exhaustion.
-The heartless grandmother lives in her own world, talking to herself and crying uncontrollably over sentimental French songs.
-One day Eréndira is so tired from all the work that she falls sleep without extinguishing the candles.
-The curtains catch fire accidentally, burning the house down to the foundation walls.
+Eréndira, a teenaged girl, lives with her eccentric, heartless grandmother in a vast, gloomy house in a windswept desert region.
+Exploited by her grandmother, Eréndira must work all day doing household chores, until she sleepwalks due to exhaustion.
+The grandmother lives in her own world, talking to herself, crying uncontrollably over sentimental French songs, and acting out wild dreams while she sleeps.
+One day Eréndira is so tired from constant work that she falls asleep without extinguishing the candles.
+A sudden night wind blows the curtains into the candle flames; the curtains catch fire, and the house burns down to the foundation walls.
+Miraculously, Eréndira and her grandmother survive.

-Having calculated the debt Eréndira owes her for the destruction of her home and belongings, the grandmother decides the only way the girl will be able to repay such a vast amount is by prostituting herself.
-Eréndira submits to her fate without protest and the grandmother does not waste any time trading Eréndira's virginity to a local merchant for 250 pesos and three days' provisions for their trip.
+Having calculated the debt Eréndira owes her for the destruction of her home and belongings, the grandmother decides the only way the girl will be able to repay such a vast amount is through prostitution.
+Eréndira submits to her fate without protest and the grandmother does not waste time trading Eréndira's virginity to a seedy local merchant for 250 pesos and three days' provisions.
 When Eréndira resists, the man slaps and rapes her.

-Eréndira and her grandmother subsequently travel through the desert while the young girl sells her body to countless men – peasants, Indians, humble workers, soldiers and the smugglers that populate the region.
+Eréndira and her grandmother subsequently travel through the desert while the young girl sells her body to countless men – peasants, Indians, humble workers, soldiers and smugglers that populate the region.
 The grandmother collects the money, makes all the decisions, and pays the Indian servants.
 As the business prospers it achieves carnivalesque proportions: the two women are joined by hangers-on, vendors, musicians, and a mysterious photographer.

 One day, having had sex with an army of soldiers, Eréndira falls sick and the line of men waiting outside her tent is dismissed.
 Then, Ulises, the young son of a smuggler traveling through the region, sneaks into the tent after the old woman has gone to sleep.
 Eréndira finds him charming; she charges him for her services and teaches him how to make love.
 By the next morning Ulises has fallen in love with her.